-The EERE Blog includes updates to current EERE projects, interviews with energy experts, and other stories about EERE’s technology offices and national laboratories.
-Subscribe to the blog email list or RSS feed.
+The EERE Blog includes updates to current Office of Energy Efficiency and Renewable Energy (EERE) projects, interviews with energy experts, and success stories about EERE’s technology offices and national laboratories.
+Subscribe to the blog email list.

 The latest issue of EERE's Amped Up! magazine takes a closer look at the standards developed for home and work products – ranging from light bulbs, to kitchen appliances, to laundry equipment, to heating and cooling systems – that are saving Americans more energy and money every year.